Want to go get some lunch? There’s that new Thai place that opened a few months ago.

 9 Ways to Get More Product Reviews

 Given how much shoppers rely on reviews you’d think that they would put more value on writing their own, but on average, they just don’t.
-About 90% of consumers read online reviews, but only 6% write them.
+92% of consumers read online reviews, but only 6% end up writing them.

 There are several things you can do to make it easier for customers to leave reviews and encourage them to do it, so let’s get into the details, shall we?